Deploying HQ

 Advanced Postgres settings

-Sometimes to form correct connection URI special parameters are needed.
-In order to od the same you can set extra settings using params.
+Sometimes to form the correct connection URI special parameters are needed.
+You can set the extra settings using params.

 Example: